 Since after 1959, a large number of satellites have been delivered to the outerspace orbiting around the earth.
 Nowadays, some satellite networks are used for global position, so-called global positioning system (GPS).
 Some satellite networks are used for weather observatory.
 Some satellite networks are used for extending the services of a telecom network.
-Some satellite networks are used for extending the data communication service of the Internet.
+Some satellite networks, so-called the satellite internet networks, are used for extending the data communication service of the Internet.